-Repair Category 2 Notes There are areas of cracked and eroded stonework together with open pointing.
+Repair Category 2 Notes General weathering, erosion and open pointing was noted.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.